DSonesson/cygni-test/README.md

 There are some warnings when running the tests realted to the async get_album_covers function.
 However, all tests are passedd.

 ## Caching
-Caching was implemented and functional.
-However when async was implemented the implementation broke, therefore it is removed for now.
+Caching was implemented and functional using Flask_Caching.
+However, this implementation did not work when async was implemented.
-TODO: Implement cache that works with async functions.
+Instead, aiocache is used for caching as this works fine even with async functions.

 ## Övrigt - now in swedish
 Detta API är en uppdaterad version av ett tidigare test gjort, då implementerat i Django.